AntonKueltz/fastecdsa/README.rst

 ~~~~~~~~~~~~~~~~
 As of version 1.5.1 construction of arbitrary curves in Weierstrass form
 (:code:`y^2 = x^3 + ax + b (mod p)`) is supported.
 I advise against using custom curves for any
 security sensitive applications.
-In versions before v4 no checks on the curve parameters are
+In versions before release 4.0.0 no checks on the curve parameters
-done.
-In v4+ some sanity checks are applied -
+are done.
+In 4.0.0+ some sanity checks are applied -

 - :code:`p` must be a non-even (not 2) prime
 - The curve cannot be singular (discriminant equal to 0)